emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site has watchlists + history. ✔️
 1. Has decent sorting options, and AI bot, history recommendations. ✔️
 1. Site does have 4K content. ✔️
 1. Site looks good + works well on mobile. ✔️

+Staff Favorites: 🌟🌟

+***
+## HydraHD
+### Score: 24/24
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. 7 english servers + 3 non eng and does auto-switch when one fails (bravo to delta but no indication). ✔️
+1. Site does have episode auto-next. ✔️
+1. UI feels modern, lots of features like ratings / mark as watched etc. ✔️
+1. Players have built in subtitles for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Has continue watching + favorites that can be synced. ✔️
+1. Has good sorting options and keyword based search. ✔️
+1. Site does have 4k. ✔️
+1. Site looks good + works well on mobile. ✔️

+Staff Favorites: 🌟🌟

+***
+## movie-web Instances
+### Score: 24/24
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams consistently for both new and old content. ✔️
+1. They have 9 sources, and it does auto-switch if one fails. ✔️
+1. Site does have auto-next. ✔️
+1. Very nice UI, search works well, lots of user settings. ✔️
+1. You can add, search or adjust subtitles on the site. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site has continue watching options that can be synced. ✔️
+1. Site has good sorting + random suggestions and editor picks. ✔️
+1. Site does have 4K content on instances like pstream. ✔️
+1. Site looks good + works well on mobile. ✔️

+Staff Favorites: 🌟

+***
+## RgShows
+### Score: 24/24
+1. Streams load very fast. ✔️
+1. The content is in 1080p, and can be lowered and most servers. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. 25+ servers, picks fastest, and they do auto-switch when one fails. ✔️
+1. Site does have episode auto-next. ✔️
+1. UI is decent, feels modern, has lots of user settings. ✔️
+1. Players have built in subtitles for most content. ✔️
+1. Has movies, shows, anime. ✔️
+1. Site has continue watching feature. ✔️
+1. Decent sorting options and has built in AI recommendation tool. ✔️
+1. Site does have 4K content. ✔️
+1. Site looks good + works well on mobile. ✔️